-The Group has lease liabilities for right-of-use assets which are repayable monthly with final instalments due in June 2022.
-Interest is applied at a weighted average incremental borrowing rate of 3.25%.
+The Group has lease liabilities for right-of-use assets which are repayable monthly with final instalments due in June 2025.
+Interest is applied at a weighted average incremental borrowing rate of 2.52%.

-Performance bonding facility
+[b] Performance bonding facility

-In May 2011, the Company entered into a Facility Agreement comprising a Corporate Loan facility and a Performance Bonding facility.
+In May 2011, the Company entered into a Facility Agreement comprising a Corporate Loan Facility and a Performance Bonding Facility.
 The undrawn Corporate Loan facility was cancelled in April 2013.
-The Performance Bonding facility was reduced in size from \$55,000,000 to \$20,000,000 in June 2017 and extended to 30 June 2021.
-As at balance date, bonds and guarantees totalling \$6,587,000 were drawn under the Performance Bonding Facility.
+The Performance Bonding Facility was reduced in size from \$55,000,000 to \$20,000,000 in June 2017 and in June 2021, extended to 30 June 2024.
+As at balance date, bonds and guarantees totalling \$7,495,000 were drawn under the Performance Bonding Facility.